kephas-software/kephas/src/Kephas.Abstractions/README.md

 > Recommendation: Prefer using statically invoked assembly initializers instead by using the `AssemblyInitializerAttribute`.
 > This is solely for increasing loading time performance through avoiding reflection.

+> Caution: do not add to an assembly referencing the [Kephas.Analyzers](https://www.nuget.org/packages/Kephas.Analyzers) package
+> a `[ModuleInitializer]` annotated method, as it will collide with the one generated.

 ## Other resources

 * [Kephas.Logging](https://www.nuget.org/packages/Kephas.Logging)